colleowino/colleowino.github.io/_posts/2015-10-03-ruby-tricks.md

 end
 {% endhighlight %}

-###
+### Use better_errors gem
-Use better_errors gem, its a lot nicer than the default error display in rails
+Its a lot nicer than the default error display in rails

 {% highlight rb tabsize=2 %}